 |The Carnival Breeze, anchored at Grand Turk, Turk and Caicos (editorial purposes only)|

-Ship: Cruise lines build ships in classes: they name the classes and then the ships in those classes are similar.
+Ship: Cruise lines build ships in classes: the ships in those classes are similar.
 Ships in each class have many things in common: size, amenities, activities but will have something that distinguishes them so that they are not all exactly alike.

 |Be prepared to buy drink packages|

 Staterooms: You can choose your room.
 The rooms will be small.
 It's a stateroom.
 They're very nice, but small.
 Rooms near the Lido deck (near the pool), and on Decks 1-2 (under the galley/kitchen) may hear some noise.
 So will rooms near the elevator or the stairs.
-But you'll probably get a towel animal when they turn down your bed at night.
 Be kind to your cabin steward, they're your host for the week.